Fair tournament design: A flaw of the UEFA Euro 2020 qualification: Methodology

-In particular, we have used Elo ratings as of 6 December 2017 since the seeding pots of the 2018-19 UEFA Nations League were announced on 7 December 2017.
-They are reported in Table~\ref{Table2} besides the ranking derived from the UEFA national team coefficients, which provides the seeding of the 2018-19 UEFA Nations League.
+We have used Elo ratings as of 6 December 2017 since the seeding pots of the 2018/19 UEFA Nations League were announced on 7 December 2017.
+They are reported in Table~\ref{Table2} besides the ranking derived from the UEFA national team coefficients, which provides the seeding of the 2018/19 UEFA Nations League.

-A simulation run consists of playing all matches in the 2018-19 UEFA Nations League, UEFA Euro 2020 qualifiers, and UEFA Euro 2020 qualifying play-offs.
-Since it is only a single realisation of random variables, one million iterations have been considered to obtain exact expected values.
+A simulation run consists of playing all matches in the three subtournaments of the qualification process for the UEFA Euro 2020: the \href{https://en.wikipedia.org/wiki/2018\%E2\%80\%9319_UEFA_Nations_League}{2018/19 UEFA Nations League}, the \href{https://en.wikipedia.org/wiki/UEFA_Euro_2020_qualifying}{UEFA Euro 2020 qualifiers}, and the \href{https://en.wikipedia.org/wiki/UEFA_Euro_2020_qualifying_play-offs}{UEFA Euro 2020 qualifying play-offs}.
+Since it is only a single realization of random variables, one million iterations have been considered to obtain exact expected values.